San Francisco Zoo tiger attacks

-Two tiger attacks occurred at the San Francisco Zoo, in 2006 and 2007, both involving a female Siberian tiger named Tatiana (June 27, 2003 – December 25, 2007).
+Two tiger attacks occurred at the San Francisco Zoo, in 2006 and 2007, both involving a female Siberian tiger named Tatiana (died December 25, 2007).
 In the first incident, a zookeeper was bitten on the arm during a public feeding.
 In the second incident, one person was killed and two others were injured before police shot and killed Tatiana on the scene.

 Background

-Tatiana was born at the Denver Zoo on June 25, 2003, and was brought to the San Francisco Zoo on December 16, 2005, to provide the 14-year-old Siberian tiger, Tony, with a mate.
+Tatiana was born at the Denver Zoo, and was brought to the San Francisco Zoo on December 16, 2005, to provide the 14-year-old Siberian tiger, Tony, with a mate.
 Tatiana had no prior record of aggression towards humans.

 First attack

 On December 22, 2006, as veteran zookeeper Lori Komejan was feeding Tatiana through the enclosure's grill, Tatiana clawed and pulled Komejan's right arm through the grill and bit it.

+The injury resulted in several surgeries and skin grafts, and left Lori Komejan's arm severely scarred and permanently impaired.

-The California Occupational Safety and Health Administration later determined that the zoo had inadequate safety precautions and staff training and fined it $18,000.
+The California Occupational Safety and Health Administration determined that the zoo had inadequate safety precautions and staff training and fined it $18,000.

-Komejanwho underwent several surgeries and skin grafts and whose arm was severely scarred and permanently impaired sued the zoo, settling in 2008SF Settles with Zoo Keeper Mauled by Tiger, January 17, 2009, Bay City News. on undisclosed terms.SF zookeeper mauled by tiger settles lawsuit, San Diego Union-Tribune, January 16, 2009.
+Komejan sued the zoo, settling in 2008SF Settles with Zoo Keeper Mauled by Tiger, January 17, 2009, Bay City News. on undisclosed terms.

 The tiger cage was remodeled and re-opened in September 2007.